Skip to main content

 }

-export const { getVariableValue, getClientContext } = setupDevCycle(
+export const { getVariableValue, getClientContext } = setupDevCycle({

-// SDK Key.
+// Client SDK Key.
 This will be public and sent to the client, so you MUST use the client SDK key.

-process.env.NEXT_PUBLIC_DEVCYCLE_CLIENT_SDK_KEY ?? '',
+clientSDKKey: process.env.NEXT_PUBLIC_DEVCYCLE_CLIENT_SDK_KEY ?? '',

-getUserIdentity,
+userGetter: getUserIdentity,

 Provide the context function to the DevCycleClientsideProvider as high as possible in your component tree.